-Pancake Tuesday is very early this year, but whichever week it may fall in the calendar, Irish mams will be beating batter all across the country tomorrow.
+Pancake Tuesday varies from year to year, but whichever week of February or March it may fall on, Irish mams will be beating batter all across the country tomorrow.

 Some prefer a crêpe like pancake served with lemon juice and sugar, but many will make tried and true traditional buttermilk pancakes.